What is the difference between a heart attack and cardiac arrest?

 If there are other people with you, one person should do CPR while another calls 999 and a third goes for the AED.
 Do not leave the person alone if you can help it.

-Category: Cardiac ArrestShould all schools have an Automated External Defibrillator (AED)?
+Category: Cardiac ArrestShould all schools have an AED?

-Fortunately, sudden cardiac arrest (SCA) in school-age children is rare.
-Resuscitation attempts at schools are more likely to be made on an adult (staff member or visitor) than a pupil.
-The presence of an AED at a school therefore provides potential benefit for everyone present at the site.
+Yes.
+Whilst SCA in school-age children is rare, resuscitation attempts at schools are more likely to be made on an adult — a staff member or visitor — than a pupil.
+An AED on site provides potential benefit for everyone present, not just students.

 Category: DefibrillatorsIs it safe to use an AED on a pregnant person?